 Ok, this dog looks like he would appreciate a larger door but, I would like to draw attention to fact that this pet door is not located on the actual door making it more difficult to use to break in.

 If you have a large dog, I have to question whether a dog that large really needs to go in and out of the house whenever it wants.
 I assume a large dog like that has a dog house and a fenced backyard to roam around in and needs a proper invitation to come in the house anyways.
-But, if a special door for this dog is really necessary, choose a pet door with security in mind that has a hefty security cover, like this one, so you can lock your house thoroughly at night and when you are away from home.
+But, if a special door for this dog is really necessary, choose a pet door with security in mind that has a hefty security cover, like this oneLink opens in a new tab, so you can lock your house thoroughly at night and when you are away from home.

 One more thought on pet door security.
 I am leery of installing an electronic pet door that can only be opened from the inside or when the sonic dog collar is in range.
 I believe in guard dogs, but I have also met a few would-be-guard-dogs that would have let anyone walk in the house and take the silver—it’s true, she was a Rottweiler and super dumb.
 If a dog like that doesn’t care that much she probably won’t mind if someone borrowed her collar and used her personal entrance either.
 If you must have an electronic doggy door, and your dog happens to be overly friendly, then take some thorough security landscaping design into consideration for your backyard.
 More on security landscaping in a future post.